 The 250 stock options outstanding were granted by the Company in 2020 outside of the 2020 Omnibus Plan in reliance on the employment inducement exemption under the New York Stock Exchange's Listed Company Manual Rule 303A.08.
-The exercise price of each stock option equals either the closing market price of the Company's stock on the date of grant or the closing market price of the Company's stock on the date of grant or the date of option.
+The exercise price of each stock option equals either the closing market price of the Company's stock on the date of grant or the closing market price of the Company's stock on the date of grant multiplied by a specified exercise premium factor applicable to each option.
 Options granted vested ratably over three years and can be exercised over a term of 10 years.
 The fair value of each option grant was estimated on the date of grant using the Black-Scholes option-pricing model.